Homemade Creamed Coconut Yoghurt

 Mango Flavor tip:

-Add cubed mango and orange juice to a small blender or food processor and purée until smooth.
-Measure out 4 Tbsp. (~50 g) mango purée and add it to your yogurt along with a ½ tsp. vanilla powder.
+Add cubed mango, sea buckthorn, a little raw honey and a tbsp of the yogurt to a small blender or food processor and purée until smooth, and add it to your yogurt along.

 Whisk/stir to combine (this is most easily done in a mixing bowl).
 Taste and adjust flavor as needed.
 (Reserve any leftover mango purée for serving with yogurt or for smoothies.)